Docker Consolidation Project, Part Two

 Steps performed on DOCKER-01 via console

-• apt install sudo
+apt install sudo/sbin/adduser david sudo

 Configure Network